Skip to main content

 """Custom LLM API wrapper.

-At least one of prompt, instruction or msg_history should be provided.
+At least messages should be provided.

 Args:

-msg_history (list[dict]): The message history to be passed to the LLM API
+messages (list[dict]): The message history to be passed to the LLM API

 **kwargs: Any additional arguments to be passed to the LLM API